-On August 24, 2020, a claim was brought by an employee for constructive dismissal while seeking damages and/or exemplary damages, costs and legal fees amongst other reliefs amounting to over US2,656,290.
+On August 24, 2021, a claim was brought by an employee for constructive dismissal while seeking damages and/or exemplary damages, costs and legal fees amongst other reliefs amounting to over US2,656,290.
 A hearing was held before the Tribunal on April 21st, 2021; however, the hearing was aborted the following day due to covid lockdowns.
 The matter was heard fully on July 18th, 2022.
 On September 20th 2022, the Company filed its application for reconsideration and on September 26th 2022, the employee filed an affidavit to await for the Judge's decision.
 A response is awaited from the Tribunal and/or determination of the Court.
-As at December 31, 2020, no provision has been made as the likely outcome is uncertain.
+No provision is made as at December 31, 2021 as to date the likely outcome is uncertain.